Alessine/data-engineering-zoomcamp/README.md

 # Data Engineering Zoomcamp Cohort 2025

+This repo contains all my materials, notes and homework for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).

 ## Final Project

 For the Final Project, I built an End-to-End Data Pipeline to extract, load, transform and visualize air quality data from the Open Data Catalog by the City of Zurich.